thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/README.md

   We need to ...

     1. ... configure the `server.xml` of OpenLiberty
-    2. ... add logon and security functionality to the `AuthorsApplication` class
+    2. ... add login and security functionality to the `AuthorsApplication` class
     3. ... secure the REST Endpoint in the `GetAuthor`class

 * [**JUnit test**](https://junit.org/junit5/)